Leonardpepa/Simple-Android-Application/README.md

 # Simple-Android-Application

-# This project is a part of the mobile development course from University of Macedonia
+# This project is part of the mobile development course from University of Macedonia

 # Purpose
 The purpose of the project is to make an introduction to the basics of android studio and android development so we can continue with more advanced topics